Concurrency is not for the faint-hearted

 We all know concurrency programming is difficult to get it right.
 That’s why threading tasks are followed by extensive design and code reviewing sessions.

 You never assign concurrent issues to inexperienced developers.
-The problem space is carefully analysed, a design emerges and the solution is both documented and reviewed.
+The problem space is carefully analyzed, a design emerges and the solution is both documented and reviewed.

 That’s how threading related tasks are usually addressed.
 You will naturally choose a higher level abstraction, since you don’t want to get tangled up in low level details.
 That’s why the java.util.concurrent is usually better (unless you build a High Frequency Trading system) than hand-made producer/consumer Java 1.2 style thread-safe structures.